AndreaEnricoFranzoni/pacs_23_24_challenge2/README.md

 5. norm Infinity of the read matrix;
 6. Frobenius norm of the read matrix.

-Performances are evaluated for both row-wise and column-wise storage, and in both cases for uncompressed and compressed format: elapsed time (microseconds) is lower in compressed format.
+Performances are evaluated for both row-wise and column-wise storage, and in both cases for uncompressed and compressed format: elapsed time (in microseconds) is lower in compressed format.
 Switching off other processes allows the parallelization due to `std::execution::par` to work better.

 7. Construction of a 2x2 matrix with complex coefficients and of a vector with complex coefficients as before.
 Matrix-vector product, in both its version, matrix-matrix product (square of the matrix) and all the three types of norm's evaluation are tested, displaying results to show that returned types are coherent.
 The test is done in all the storage order and formats, but only the row-wise uncompressed, for the sake of semplicity, is shown, while other cases are left commented.

 -**folder `/include`**:
-- `matrix.hpp`: declaration of the class under the nanmespace `algebra`, as well as the definitions of the friend `operator*` and the friend `operator <<`;
+- `matrix.hpp`: declaration of the class under the nanmespace `algebra`, as well as the definitions of getters and setters, inline functions `resize` and `clear_buffer`, friend `operator*` (and its overloading) and friend `operator <<`;
 - `matrix_imp.hpp`: definition of `compress` and `uncompress` methods, as well as the ones of the call `operator()`, in both its const and non-const version;
 - `matrix_types_def.hpp`: definition of the enumerators and types used, of the functor handling column-wise ordering;
-matrix_types_def.hpp contains the definition of the enumerator, types and the functor to handle col-wise ordering;
-- `matrix_reader_imp.hpp`: definition of the reader of MMF;
+- `matrix_reader_imp.hpp`: definition of `reader_mmf`, to read the matrix written in MMF from a file;
 - `matrix_norm_imp.hpp`: definition of the three functions to evaluate the norm;
 - `matrix_get_row_col_imp.hpp`: defintion of `check_presence_row`, `check_presence_col`, `check_presence`, `get_row` and `get_col` methods.

 # Features
 - Use of `std::conditional` to construct correctly the uncompressed matrix depending on its storaging.
 - Use of `if constexpr(O==StrorageOrder::RowWise)` and `else` to compile only the code regarding the specific storage.
-- Use of tag dispatching for evaluating the norm as requested.
+- Use of tag dispatching for evaluating the norm as requested, exploiting `std::integral_constant`.
+- Matrices are passed as lvalue const ref since are needed only as read-only.
 - Expolitation of `STL` algorithms, both in their original (to relay on parallelization if possible) and constrained version.
 Getting a row or a col is done looking for the correct iterator describing that range of values if uncompressed, while looking for the correct indices of the stored values if compressed.
 If uncompressed, is trivial due to the overloading of the `less` operator.
 If compressed, is easy to retrain a row/col if row-wise/column-wise respectively, while the viceversa is not trivial (since the values will not be stored contiguously a priori).
 Further explanations in the comments of the code.

-Issues:
+- `get_row` and `get_col`, relaying on `std::vector`, allows to access the elements of that row/col in O(1) and to exploit parallelization.

+# Weak points
+Considerations on the some part of the code that I think are not the best solution but I also could not find a better one:
--friend operators are defined in the header file.
-Putting them in a .cpp did not work since it would not compile in case;
+- friend operators defined in an header file.
+Putting them in a `.cpp` or another header would give back issues during compiling time, and I honestly cannot understand why.
+I know it is not advisable to do it, but otherwise would not have worked;
--resizing the matrix means clearing it;
+- resizing the matrix means also clearing it;
--the operator*, if done with an std::vector, return a std::vector;
+- `operator*`, if done with a `std::vector`, returns a `std::vector`;
--the operator*, if done with an algebra::Matrix<T,O> has some problems:
+- `operator*`, if done with an `algebra::Matrix<T,O>`:
-			-has to check on the fly if it is a matrix-vector or a matrix-matrix product: I could not differentiate it since the arguments would have been the same: I am checking with an if every 				  time, but I have no idea about how to improve this, since I am compiling anyway all the code in that operation;
+	- has to check on the fly if it is a matrix-vector or a matrix-matrix product: I could not differentiate it since the signature of the function would have been the same: I am checking with an `if` every time the function is called, and so compiling both branches, but I have no idea about how to improve this;
-			-the matrix returned will have the same storage of the first factor: also in this case, I do not know how to pass this type of parameter, such as saying: these are my factors, but I want it with a specific storage ordering
+	- the matrix returned will have the same storage of the first factor: also in this case, I do not know how to pass an argument saying to the compiler which storage I would like to have in the resulting matrix;
--in get_col and get_row, for uncompressed format, it is necessary to check manually if we are not extracting the row/col 0: working with upper_bound and lower_bound, is necessary to handle this case separately.
-But, also in this case, will compile both branches of the if.
+- in `get_col` and `get_row`, for uncompressed format, it is necessary to check manually if we are extracting the row/col 0: since `upper_bound` and `lower_bound` both relay on `greater` and `less` and not `greater_equal` and `less_equal` and keys store `std::size_t` elements, it is not possible to check for a keys greater than (-1,n+1) or (m+1,-1).
+In this case I think that is not possible to avoid this issue of checking on the fly, and so we have to compile both branches;
--the non-const call operator returns a reference to a casted 0 if in a compress state matrix I try to add/remove an element.
-But returning 0 here is compulsory: I know that is an error doing it this way, but I do not know how to handle it differently.
+- if in a compressed state, using the non-const call `operator()`, we try to add/remove one element, operation is not done and 0 casted to `T` has to be returned.
+This means returning an lvalue ref to a local function object.
+I know it is an error, but I do not know how to handle this differently, since there is no element passed with the correct value to be returned.